Tom Hayes (trader): Conviction

-"Well look, I mean, it’s a dishonest scheme, isn’t it?
-And I was part of the dishonest scheme, so obviously I was being dishonest."

 Appeal

 Appeals by Hayes against conviction failed but his sentence was reduced by the Court of Appeal comprising Sir Brian Leveson, Elizabeth Gloster and John Thomas, Baron Thomas of Cwmgiedd to eleven years, under the same parole conditions.

 Having exhausted all avenues of appeal, in May 2016, Hayes instructed solicitor Karen Todner to make an application for review by the Criminal Cases Review Commission (CCRC).
 In December 2021, the CCRC handed down a provisional judgement not to refer Hayes' case to the Court of Appeal.

-In October 2022, the United States dismissed criminal charges against Hayes, practically decriminalizing the manipulation of LIBOR.
+In October 2022, the United States dismissed criminal charges against Hayes.

+In July 2023 Hayes was finally referred by the CCRC back to the court of appeal in the U.K. following the Connolly and Black second circuit appeal court decision in the USA.
+In March 2024, the U.K. Court of Appeal upheld Hayes' conviction.
+Lord Justice Bean said there was “indisputable documentary evidence” Hayes had sought to move Libor.

 Time in prison

 In 2016, Hayes released letters concerning his time in prison.
 In them, he described being held separately from other prisoners, for his protection, in a "segregation unit".
 In 2019 he was moved to HM Prison Ford.
 Interviewed in "The Times" Hayes spoke of the struggles with his mental health and how becoming a Christian and the ministry of the church had helped him to survive.

-On 29 January 2021 Hayes was released on licence from Ford open prison having served half his sentence.
+On 29 January 2021, Hayes was released on licence from Ford open prison, having served half his sentence.

+Conviction overturned

+On 23 July 2025, his conviction was overturned by the Supreme Court, finding that he was denied a fair trial in 2015.
+The Court declared: “He was deprived of that opportunity by directions [given by the judge] which were legally inaccurate and unfair.

+Lawsuit against UBS

+On 27 October 2025, Hayes sued UBS for $400 million in alleged damages, claiming his activities were common practice in the bank and senior management was aware.
+The lawsuit alleges UBS's actions cost Hayes hundreds of millions in potential earnings, reputational damage, and emotional and physical trauma.

 Personal life

-Hayes' marriage to Sarah Tighe, a corporate lawyer in London, did not last the duration of his imprisonment.
-Although separated, the couple remain on good terms and Tighe campaigned for Hayes' conviction to be quashed.
-They have one child, Joshua.
+Hayes was married to Sarah Tighe, a corporate lawyer in London, with whom he has one child.
+They divorced in September 2019 during his imprisonment, although the couple remain on good terms and Tighe has campaigned for Hayes' conviction to be overturned.

 At trial Hayes was diagnosed with mild Asperger syndrome.

-In March 2021, Hayes was also diagnosed with Multiple sclerosis, which he stated was aggravated by his time in prison.
+In March 2021, Hayes was also diagnosed with multiple sclerosis, which he stated was aggravated by his time in prison.